LearnLib/learnlib/README.md

 ## About

-LearnLib is mainly developed at the [Dortmund University of Technology, Germany][2].
+LearnLib is mainly developed at [TU Dortmund University, Germany][2].
 Its original purpose is to provide a framework for research on automata learning algorithms as well as for their application in practice.

 The public version is a re-implemented version of the former closed-source version of LearnLib.